 Learning to palpate the craniosacral rhythm (CSR) to diagnose and treat obstructions of flow in the CSS involves a deepening of subtle palpation skills and contributes to overall enhancement of chiropractic palpatory and treatment skills.

 This workshop introduces chiropractors both to the functional dynamics and anatomy of the CSS and palpation of the craniosacral rhythm.
 The goal is both to provide participants with CST techniques to use within a short time frame, and to contribute to deepening of palpation and treatment skills.
-The class is designed for a small group, to provide individual attention to participants as they work with each other.
+The class is designed to provide individual attention to participants as they work with each other.